Blog/Industry

 13. Lovable

-Best for: Beginner-friendly AI coding and small-team collaboration
+Best for: Beginner-friendly AI coding and team collaboration

 15. Windsurf